 All teacher preparation programs offered by this University require appropriate professional laboratory experiences.
-All programs, with the exception of Occupational Training and Development, require nine semester hours of clinical teaching experiences.
-Students may register for clinical teaching during their senior year only after they have been granted admission in writing by the Field Experiences Office.
-Clinical teaching must be completed at Texas A&M University-Corpus Christi, unless the Director of Field Experiences has approved a cooperative agreement with another university and written documentation is on file in the Office of Field Experiences.
+All programs require nine semester hours of clinical teaching experiences.
+Students may register for clinical teaching during their senior year only after they have been granted admission in writing by the Clinical Experiences Office.
+Clinical teaching must be completed at Texas A&M University-Corpus Christi, unless the Director of Clinical Experiences has approved a cooperative agreement with another university and written documentation is on file in the Office of Field Experiences.

 Online application for admission to clinical teaching must be made at http://te.tamucc.edu/.
 The deadline for submitting applications is March 1 for students seeking FALL placement; July l is the deadline for students seeking SPRING placement.

 Requirements that must be fulfilled before admission to clinical teaching can be granted include: